10 Use Cases for Machine Learning in Financial Services

 Hiring and Retaining Quality Employees

-There's a shortage of talent with the necessary skills to build and implement effective machine learning models across industries, including financial services.
-This shortage means that organizations have to pay premium wages or outsource the work to a third party, such as an AWS data analytics and machine learning partner.
+There's a shortage of talent with the necessary skills to build and implement effective machine-learning models across industries, including financial services.
+This shortage means that organizations must pay premium wages or outsource the work to a third party, such as an AWS data analytics and machine learning partner.

 10 Ways Machine Learning Is Used in Financial Services